 The bond market is driving positioning.
 The 30-year Treasury yield reached levels last seen nearly two decades ago, and traders are positioning for the possibility of a hike, not a cut.
 With oil holding above $100 amid the Iran conflict, higher rates weigh on long-duration growth and reinforce rotation toward energy, defense, and quality cash flows.

 Memory names Micron and SanDisk slid as the yield move hit AI-adjacent semis hardest, while CoreWeave fell after a Google-Blackstone AI infrastructure venture added competitive overhang.
 GE Aerospace firmed on new Air Force and Japan Airlines deals, and Saab rallied on Sweden's fresh defense spend.
 Home Depot reinforced the resilient-shopper read with sales firming despite higher gas prices.
 Traders are watching NVIDIA's Q1 print on Wednesday after the close to see whether AI demand can still anchor the tape against a tougher rate backdrop.
-Featured: The startup growing 23 times faster than Nvidia (Ad)
+Featured: Small Colorado Company (Backed by Sam Altman) Could Save U.S. Power Grid (Ad)

 |